gombru/gombru.github.io/_posts/2018-10-10-miro_styletransfer_deepdream.markdown

 #### How does it work?
-Neural Style Transfer uses two different CNNs in the training phase: An **Image Transformation Network**, which is the one trained and the one that will generate the styled images, and a **Loss Network**, which is a pretrained and frozen classification CNN (VGG-16) used to compute the *Style-Loss* and the *Content-Loss* used to train the **Image Transformation Network**.
+Neural Style Transfer uses two different CNNs in the training phase: An **Image Transformation Network**, which is the one trained and the one that will generate the styled images, and a **Loss Network**, which is a pretrained and frozen classification CNN (VGG-16) used to compute the *Style-Loss* and the *Content-Loss* used to train the Image Transformation Network.
- The training process is as follows: We chose a **source style image** (in our case a **Joan Miró painting** image) and we forward it though the **Loss Network** (VGG-16).
+ The training process is as follows: We chose a **source style image** (in our case a **Joan Miró painting** image) and we forward it though the Loss Network (VGG-16).
 Then we use a general classification dataset, such as ImageNet.
-We forward each ImageNet image though the **Loss Network**, and compute a *Style-Loss* **based on the similarity between low-level activations with the source style image**.
-Then we forward the ImageNet image though the **Image Transformation Network**, and forward its output through the **Loss Network**.
-There, a *Content-Loss* (**based on the similarity between higher-level activations with the original ImageNet image**.
+We forward each ImageNet image though the Loss Network, and compute a *Style-Loss* based on the similarity between low-level activations with the source style image.
+Then we forward the ImageNet image though the Image Transformation Network, and forward its output through the Loss Network.
+There, a *Content-Loss* based on the similarity between higher-level activations with the original ImageNet image.

 <div class="imgcap">
 	<img src="/assets/MiroStyleTransferDeepDream/style_transfer_pipeline.png">